 Our seas are home to many different plants and animals.
 Sometimes they find themselves washed up on the beach.
+Would you like to know what lives on the beach?
 Have a look at some common beach and strandline finds.

 Beach and Strandline Finds